lisamurphy788/mytaxfreeshopping/README.md

 - I used Monterrat for my fonts from Google fonts as i felt it was clear, relaxed and read very well.
 - I also used san-serif as a fall back in the event of font not supported.
 - I used all lowercase from a design perspective as it gave a much more relaxed view to a customer.
 Most of the corporate websites that work for the retailer instead of the customer have corporate websites.
 I wanted my tax free shopping to be simple, easy and customer focused.
+- I used a link height of 2 to make it easy to read.
  #### Colors
 - The main color throughout the website is a purple #5E17EB.
 I used the color picker from the logo i created to find the #5E17EB.
 I used css gradient to create some nice circle gradient.
  #### Images